Good examples of bad risk-management

 - the share of profitable trades in the long term can tend to be 100%;

-- a trader will usually focus on the share of profitable trades (this is important only in part) rather than profitability (which is important) or the risk-reward ratio (and this is the most important);
+- a trader will usually focus on the share of profitable trades (this is important only partly) rather than profitability (which is important) or the risk-reward ratio (and this is the most important);

 - risk management (the importance of a low risk-reward ratio) is often ridiculed;